xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges30.md

 ### CRUD operations

-The following incompatible changes have been made to the HTTP API in ArangoDB 3.0:
+The following incompatible changes have been made to the HTTP API in AvocadoDB 3.0:

 #### General

 The HTTP insert operations for single documents and edges (POST `/_api/document`) do not support the URL parameter "createCollection" anymore.
-In previous versions of ArangoDB this parameter could be used to automatically create a collection upon insertion of the first document.
+In previous versions of AvocadoDB this parameter could be used to automatically create a collection upon insertion of the first document.
 It is now required that the target collection already exists when using this API, otherwise it will return an HTTP 404 error.
 The same is true for the import API at POST `/_api/import`.